 - The degree to which each parent is engaging in co-parenting and communication about the child’s well-being

 - Habits, jobs or behaviors that could endanger the health or safety of the child

 The judge will also look at the status quo in the parenting relationship and will seek to preserve its continuity and stability as much as possible, if the current situation is deemed to be beneficial for the child.

-We Can Help You With Your Custody Dispute
+We Can Help You Mediate Your Custody Dispute

-It can be tempting to try to represent yourself in your child custody dispute.
+It can be tempting to try to litigate your child custody dispute.
 However, it is important to remember that your presentation will be evaluated by a judge who is not on your “side” and may expect you to be as well-prepared as the other parent’s counsel.
-The lawyer from our firm who oversees your case will thoroughly examine your situation, suggest strategies for overcoming any challenges, and stand by your side as custody and visitation issues are worked out.
+The mediator, Stephen B. Ruben, who oversees your case will thoroughly examine your situation, suggest strategies for overcoming any challenges, and help you resolved your custody and visitation issues.